RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/contract-box-7.png"  width="370" />
 </div>

-You have to copy or scan the invoice with your lightning wallet in order to lock your fidelity maker bond.
+You have to copy or scan the invoice with your lightning wallet in order to lock your fidelity maker bond (just 1% of the trade amount)).
 By locking this bond, the takers know you can be trusted and are committed to follow with this trade.
 In your wallet it might show as a payment that is on transit, freeze or even seemingly break your wallet.
 You should always check on the RoboSats website whether the bond has been locked (your wallet will probably not tell you!
 Check [wallet compatibility list](https://github.com/Reckless-Satoshi/robosats/issues/44))

 <div align="center">
 <img src="images/how-to-use/contract-box-8.png"  width="370" />